GUIDE 2025

 The goal is to deliver a coherent experience to your users in a way that makes sense, by solving one problem at a time.

-For instance, if you’re selling an enterprise software, you wouldn’t want to start with the advanced features right off the bat.
+For instance, if you’re selling enterprise software, you wouldn’t want to start with the advanced features right off the bat.

 Instead, you’d want to start off by helping them get set up, break down the user interface, and then take them through the individual features and what they can accomplish with them.